NeoAzareth/HhManagementApp/README.md

 <li>
 Israel Santiago, neoazareth@gmail.com

-GitHub link to previous version: https://github.com/sicheng-zhu/HouseholdManagement
+GitHub link to previous version:<br>
+https://github.com/sicheng-zhu/HouseholdManagement

-Android App translation of “original” project by Israel Santiago's Household Management Web App -2015 Link to deployed application https://neoazareth.com/HHManageWebApp/index.php GitHub repository coming soon...
+Android App translation of “original” project by Israel Santiago's Household Management Web App -2015 <br>
+Link to deployed application https://neoazareth.com/HHManageWebApp/index.php <br>
+GitHub repository coming soon...

 As the previous version README.md especifies, the intention of the app is to allow user to manage their expenses and produce a spreadsheet with all the bills associated with the current month.